frmichel/sparql-micro-service/doc/04-install.md

 Here we describe the example of the Flickr Web API.

-Services `flickr/getPhotosByGroupByTag` and `flickr/getPhotosByTaxon_sd` generate RDF triples with photo URIs formatted as follows:
+Service `flickr/getPhotosByTaxon_sd` generates RDF triples with photo URIs formatted as follows:
 `http://example.org/ld/flickr/photo/<identifier>`, where `<identifier>` is the Flickr internal identifier.

 To produce a graph in response to the lookup of such a URI, service `flickr/getPhotoById` is used.
 The rewriting rule below invokes script  `service.php` with parameter `querymode` set to `ld` and `service` set to `flickr/getPhotoById`: